 You will notice a new block within the field.
-Now, from the left panel, add fields of your choice into this block.
+Now, using the + New Block option under the Modular block you can add the fields of your choice into this block.
 Likewise, you can add multiple blocks (with several fields within each block) into the added Modular Blocks field.
 You can, at any time, rename or delete the added blocks.

 The developer can add a maximum of five Modular Blocks fields within a content type, and a maximum of 20 blocks within each Modular Blocks field.

 Warning: You cannot add a Modular Blocks field within a Group field.

 While creating an entry, the content manager sees the Modular Block field (or as renamed) and, within it, the links to add the defined blocks (e.g., a banner).
 By clicking on any of these block links, the relevant block (with all the corresponding fields) will be added in the entry form.

 The content managers can add different multiple blocks and can also add the same blocks multiple times.
 They can also sort them, delete them, or add another block above a block using the icons given on the right-hand side top corner of a block.

 Let's learn how to work with Modular Blocks in Contentstack using a few use cases.

 Creating a single content type for many similar, but still different pages can be a complicated task.
 However, by using modular blocks, this can be simplified to a great extent.

 While giving the content editor the freedom to structure and order the page components as he/she wants, he/she can still only conform to the norms and standards the web page (or any other channel editing content for) offers.

 To do this, log in to your Contentstack account and perform the following steps: